ruby-stha/MusicGenreClassifier/README.md

 Dataset Taken From: http://marsyas.info/downloads/datasets.html (Download the GTZAN genre collection)

+# Conclusion

+The system developed, Automatic Music Genre Classifier, that makes use of FFT and MFCC for feature extraction and SVM for classification has been successfully implemented using Python programming language and Flask Framework.
+An accuracy calculated as correct count/total count was found to be 74.0%.

 # Recommendation

 The accuracy can be increased above 74.0% by consideration of additional features such as beat (calculated with the use of FFT), pitch and a better algorithm over FFT for nonstationary music files, which is Discrete Wavelet Transform (DWT).
 Moreover, instead of using 30 seconds music files of GTZAN Music Dataset, more time duration of the music files can be used.